section-engineering-education/engineering-education/articles/secret-key-cryptography-in-js/index.md

 - National Institute of Science and Technology (NIST)

 ### Conclusion
-In this article we have looked at a brief description of secret key cryptography, algorithms that employ secret key cryptography, libraries to use while implementing secret key cryptography in JavaScript, implementing secret key cryptography in JavaScript, the drawback of secret key cryptography, and platforms that employs secret key cryptography.
+In this article we have looked at a brief description of secret key cryptography, algorithms that employ secret key cryptography, libraries to use while implementing secret key cryptography in JavaScript, implementing secret key cryptography in JavaScript, the drawback of secret key cryptography, and platforms that employ secret key cryptography.

+---
+Peer Review Contributions by: [Gregory Manley](/engineering-education/authors/gregory-manley/)